i582/phpstats/README.md

 The following metrics are currently available:

-1. Afferent couplings
+1. Afferent couplings:
-   1. for classes
+   1. for classes;
-   2. for namespaces
+   2. for namespaces;
-2. Efferent couplings
+2. Efferent couplings:
-   1. for classes
+   1. for classes;
-   2. for namespaces
+   2. for namespaces;
-3. Stability
+3. Stability:
-   1. for the classes
+   1. for the classes;
-   2. for namespaces
+   2. for namespaces;
-4. Lack of Cohesion in Methods for classes
+4. Lack of Cohesion in Methods for classes;
+5. LCOM4 for classes.

 #### Graph output (Graphviz format)